-A quorum of two-thirds of board members is not required.
 A majority of the board members constitute a quorum and every decision of a majority of the quorum duly assembled as a Board shall be a valid corporate act, except for the instances cited by the Corporation Code requiring the vote of a majority of all the members of the Board.
-Actual attendance of the Board of Director for each of the meeting for the fiscal year 2015 exceeded two-thirds of the board members.
+Actual attendance of the Board of Director for each of the meeting for the fiscal year 2016 exceeded two-thirds of the board members.